andrewchukwu/laravel-bootstrap-ui/README.md

 To add the login form, we populate the content section.

-Rename the current in resources/views/auth/login.blade.php to "content_old", and add the code from the themes content sections:
+Rename the current in resources/views/auth/login.blade.php to "content_old", and add the code from the themes content sections.
+We will use the code in "content_old" so we can tie the input elements to the livewire variables.

 ![Alt text](documentation/images/rename-content-section-to-add-new-form.png?raw=true "Title")